How to Deal With Difficult Clients

 So just in case you think it’s only you that’s had a difficult client, let me clear something up really quick:

 ALL of us in the service business have had a difficult client or two (or 7…) in our day.
-If you own an online business, customer service is inevitable: you’ll experience a difficult client at some point, and it will feel like a bad day in your business.
+If you own an online business, customer service is inevitable: you’ll experience unhappy customers at some point, and it will feel like a bad day in your business.

 Since we know that dealing with difficult clients is inevitable in your online coaching or service-based business, I think the biggest challenge is to stay calm and know what to do with difficult customers.

 Do you “fire” them as clients?
 Can you?!
 Should you talk with them face-to-face before you do?
 And what about refunds?
 Do you owe them their money back if they already paid for your products and services?

-Knowing what to do about difficult clients comes down to a few basic things:
+Knowing strategies for dealing with difficult clients comes down to a few basic things: